 - the reasons the agency or minister applied for the extension

-- if you’ve already agree to an extension
+- if you’ve already agreed to an extension

 - the work that stills needs to be done to complete the request